zelaznik/enhanced_namedtuple/README.md

 ### Abstract:

 Modify `collections.namedtuple` so it also functions as an abstract base class.
-This would allow named `tuple` classes to be declared using more Pythonic code.
 The interface would maintain backward compatibility.
 This code still works:

 ```python
 Vector = namedtuple('Vector', ('x','y','z'), verbose=True, rename=False)
 ```

 But this PEP makes a `namedtuple` declaration look and feel like the rest of Python.
+By inheriting from `namedtuple`, the code is clearer, more reliable, and gives the user more power.

 ```python
 class Point(namedtuple):
     ''' Simple, customizable, reliable interface. '''